JaKooLit/Debian-Hyprland/README.md

 - more info from the hyprland wiki [`Hyprland Wiki Link`](https://wiki.hyprland.org/FAQ/#my-external-monitor-is-blank--doesnt-render--receives-no-signal-laptop)

-- [ ] Does not work in Ubuntu 23.04
+- [ ] Does not work in Ubuntu 23.10 and older
 - [ ] sddm blackscreen when log-out
 - [ ] Installing SDDM if or any other Login Manager installed.
 See [`Issue 2 - SDDM`](https://github.com/JaKooLit/Debian-Hyprland/issues/2)
 - [ ] network is down or become unmanaged [`This`](https://askubuntu.com/questions/71159/network-manager-says-device-not-managed) might help